 I will be sharing with you also the ups and downs of my monetization experiments in the next few months.

-As of now, I started signing up with a variety of affiliate companies and I found out that there’s very little to work within my region unlike for the bloggers who live in the USA, Canada, and the UK.
+As of now, I started signing up with a variety of affiliate companies and I found out that there’s very little to work with within my region unlike for the bloggers who live in the USA, Canada, and the UK.
 It seems that affiliate marketing is not yet a big thing in the Philippines.

 This will be a big challenge for me but anyhow, I’m excited to try it.